Stress in Sales? Combat It With 10 Actionable Tips

 Missing those targets can lead to reduced income or even job insecurity, creating a never-ending cycle of anxiety.

-Rachel Goldstone, Director of Sales Development at Cognism, says:
+Rachel Goldstone, former Director of Sales Development at Cognism, said:

 “Within a sales environment, it’s very target-driven.
 Numbers don’t lie.
 So if your metrics aren’t there, it’s stressful.”